64kramsystem/saveriomiroddi.github.io/about.md

 I'm the systems tech/team lead, backend programmer, and data model reverse engineer at Ticketsolve.

-Ticketsolve also sponsors a significant part of my open source development, studies/reads and tech writing.
+Ticketsolve also sponsors a significant part of my open source development, studies and tech writing.

 ### Contact me